Lineblocs/site/app/docs/quickstarts/call-forward.md

 # Call Forwarding

-Lineblocs editor allows you to create call flows for basic and advanced call forwarding needs.
+Lineblocs editors allow you to create call flows for basic and advanced call forwarding needs.

-In this guide we will show you how to forward a call to a external phone number using the Lineblocs flow editor.
+This guide will show you how to forward a call to a external phone number using the Lineblocs flow editor.

 ## Requirements